China slashes COVID quarantine time for international travellers | Business

 - China

-China on Tuesday slashed the quarantine time for inbound travelers by half in a major easing of one of the world's strictest COVID-19 curbs, which have deterred travel in and out of the country since 2020.
+China slashed the quarantine time for inbound travelers by half on Tuesday, in a major easing of COVID-19 curbs that have deterred cross-border travel and resulted in international flights running at just 2% of pre-pandemic levels.

 Quarantine at centralized facilities has been cut to seven days from 14, and subsequent at-home health monitoring has been reduced to three days from seven, the National Health Commission said.
-The latest guidelines from the health authority also eased quarantine requirements for close contacts of people who have tested positive for the new coronavirus.

-China, last month, also removed some COVID-19 test requirements for people flying in from countries such as the United States.
-"We believe that today's announcement will be welcomed by the American business community," the American Chamber of Commerce in Shanghai said on its official WeChat account.
+China's adherence to strict anti-COVID measures even as the rest of the world tries to live with the virus has battered its economy, frustrating businesses and infuriated many of the millions of people caught up in draconian lockdowns in cities like Shanghai.

+The new quarantine rules were welcomed by American, British and European business lobby groups in China.
+"It will hopefully work towards increasing business exchanges and stemming the outflow of international talent, some of whom are coming up to having had three years of separation from family and friends overseas," the British Chamber of Commerce in China told Reuters.

-The quarantine adjustment will make it easier for companies to bring staff to China, and for Chinese companies and their executives to visit the United States, AmCham said.
-Stock markets rose in Hong Kong and the mainland, with the Hang Seng Index reversing losses and ticking up roughly 0.4% and the CSI300 Index gaining 0.7%.
+While welcoming the change, the European Chamber of Commerce in China cautioned that it remained to be seen whether all local authorities would follow the new, more relaxed rules.
+Stock markets rose in Hong Kong and the mainland, with the Hang Seng Index reversing losses and ticking up 0.9% and the CSI300 Index gaining 1%.

 Shares in mainland tourism companies jumped more than 5%.
-China's aviation regulator said this month it had been in touch with some countries to steadily increase the number of flights in the second half of 2022.

-IN THE CLEAR Beijing and Shanghai reported on Tuesday no new local COVID infections, the first time both cities were in the clear simultaneously since late February, after months of fighting their worst-ever outbreaks.
+IN THE CLEAR

 The Walt Disney Co's Shanghai Disney Resort said on Tuesday that it would reopen the Disneyland theme park on June 30; it had been shut for more than three months.
-Authorities, however, were adamant the government's so-called dynamic zero COVID policy, which aims at blocking flare-ups from spreading as they crop up, remains in place.
+Authorities, however, were adamant the government's so-called dynamic zero COVID approaches, a signature policy of President Xi Jinping that aims at blocking flare-ups from spreading as they crop up, remains in place.

 The newspaper afterward removed the reference and its chief, Zhao Jingyun, said it was an error but that did not prevent some suspicion among the public.
 "Surely it wasn't a mistake!
 It's meant to gauge public opinion!" said a user of the Weibo social media platform.